-During this review period, meetings of the TUN AOD Committee occurred with more regularity and frequency.
-The goal for this upcoming review period is to meet at least once a month or more often if needed.
-The AOD Committee is dedicated to bringing in new, interesting, and educational topics relevant to the university.
+During this review period, meetings of the TUN AOD Committee occurred monthly.
+AOD Committee meetings were not consistently attended by all areas of the university. did not occur with regular frequency.
+The goal for this upcoming review period is to meet at least once a month and increase participation from various departments on campus.
 Efforts will be made to maintain and increase participation within the AOD Committee from all areas of the university.
-For example, the AOD Committee will continue to maintain the diversity of membership.
-Student membership will also be sought and encouraged by bringing on a student representative.

-2. Develop and implement a marketing plan for campus AOD programs and resources.
+2. Develop and implement a consistent marketing plan for campus AOD programs and resources.